All Episodes

 Give me your money.

-Now, some of these signs could be McCain supporters out there trying to mock and make fun of these people, but make no bones.
+Now, some of these signs could be McCain supporters out there trying to mock and make fun of these people, but make no bones, make no mistake, there are Obama voters who believe this is going to happen right in our middle class.

-So those of you African American friends of the black population who look to elected leaders in government to improve your condition for you, you're still going to be miserable.
+So those of you African-American friends of the black population who look to elected leaders in government to improve your condition for you, you're still going to be miserable.

 You've been looking for this for 50 years, and they have done it.